krakenrf/krakensdr_doa/README.md

 ## Manual Installation from a fresh OS

+### Install script

+You can use on of our install scripts to automate a manual install.
+Details on the Wiki at https://github.com/krakenrf/krakensdr_docs/wiki/10.-VirtualBox,-Docker-Images-and-Install-Scripts#install-scripts

+###  Manual Install

-Manual is only required if you are not using the premade images, and are setting up the software from a clean system.
+Manual install is only required if you are not using the premade images, and are setting up the software from a clean system.

 1. Install the prerequisites